joaovbs96/MaterialXNodeDocs/README.md

 ![Material Viewer](images/preview-material.jpg)

-Load and inspect complete MaterialX materials in 3D.
-Opens with the OpenPBR default material so there is something to look at right away.
+Load and inspect MaterialX materials in 3D.

-- **Real-time shader generation.** MaterialX source is compiled to a live GLSL shader in the browser by the WASM shader generator.
 - **Image-based lighting** from a built-in HDR environment (always on).
 A toggle shows or hides that environment as the visible backdrop; the lighting itself is unaffected either way.
 - **Drag-and-drop loading.** Drop a `.mtlx` document anywhere on the page, on its own or together with loose textures, a folder of textures, or a `.zip`.
 Textures are matched by relative path, with a UV-checker fallback for anything unresolved.
 - **Interactive viewport** with orbit (drag) and zoom (wheel/pinch), an optional turntable rotation, selectable preview geometry (shaderball / sphere / cube), a material picker when a document defines several, a save-PNG-preview button, and fullscreen.